Wake Forest Department of Theatre and Dance: Theatre

-Students who choose to major in theatre are required to take a minimum of 33 course-hours in subjects such as acting, voice and movement, design and production, directing, scene design, and history of western theatre.
-Majors are typically declared by students during the spring of their sophomore year, but they are urged to do so sooner if inclined.
-Students must take two courses in dramatic literature.
-Students who choose to minor in theatre are required to take 18 course-hours.
-Students must have a 2.0 grade point average to graduate.
-The department is located in the Scales Fine Arts Center.
+Students who choose to major in theatre are required to take courses in a variety of subjects such as Acting, Voice and Movement, Design & Production, Directing, various upper-level design courses, Dramatic Literature, and History of Western Theatre.
+While a specific academic "track" of performance, or design, or technical theatre is not a requirement of the progrm, students who are interested in specific careers in the field are able to take specialized courses and independent studies, to hone specific skills.
+Students who choose to minor in theatre are required to take 20 credit hours.
 Students have gone on to careers in acting and directing.
 According to director J. E. R. Friedenberg, the program can teach techniques, tools, processes, and provide opportunities to practice the craft of acting and directing in an environment with constructive feedback.